 Shut the application down by right-clicking on top of the Xbench icon in your system tray and selecting Shutdown Xbench.
 Closing the application from the X in the top right-hand corner when the application is open does not shut the application down but only minimises the view.

-You can run a Concordance search in all of the project materials based on the source or target text and different search options in the Project tab.
+You can run a Concordance search in all of the project materials based on the source or target text and different search options in the Project tab in Xbench 2.9 and in Search tab in Xbench 3.
 The results will be displayed in priority order.
 Key terms from the glossary are indicated with a star.

 Hitting CTRL + ALT + ENTER on top of a search result will launch the application where the search result is found.